OutSystems/docs-odc/src/eap/getting-started/configure-http-proxy.md

 ---
-summary: How to configure a HTTP proxy server on your local computer so you can deploy your Service Studio apps in an OutSystems environment.
+summary: Learn how to configure an HTTP proxy server on your local computer to be used by ODC Studio.
 tags:
 locale: en-us
 guid: 00ad2577-20fe-41d3-8d0f-c6626c50b587